-Table 2-4 Display components and their descriptions
+Table 2-3 Display components and their descriptions

-Compo nent Description

-(1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).

-(2) Internal microphones Record sound.
+Compo nent Description (1) WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless wide area networks (WWANs).
+(2) Internal microphones (2) Record sound.
 (3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 21 .
+To use your camera, see Using the camera on page 22 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 46 .
+For more information, see Using Windows Hello (select products only) on page 46.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.

-(4) Camera light On: The camera is in use.
+(4) Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
+NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is concealed.